manfriedn64/png2n64/README.md

 **transparency threshold:**
 Optional.

 Value (integer) of the 32 bits png transparency value below which the pixel will be converted to a fully transparent one.
+Default value is 1 (while for PNG 32 bits it goes from 0 to 255)
 In 16 RGBA, Red Green Blue and Transparent values are coded respectively with 5 bits, 5 bits, 5 bits and 1 one.
 Only one bit for transparent means it can only be not transparent at all of fully transparent.